atorr/AlexChain/README.md

 # StupendousChain
-Perhaps the best. most impressive and effective chain there ever were.
+Perhaps the best, most impressive and effective chain there ever were.